 I really blame the direction by Michael Blakemore, it was just a little too light for my liking.
 But then I’m inclined to think that if there is a laugh line it really has to hit you between the eyes and then with a bit of luck it can turn into a belly laugh.
 But then it’s just the ‘ham’ in me, anything for a laugh

-But all in all, the show was good and Angela Lansbury’s dance into her trance was worth the price of the ticket alone, and I am absolutely thrilled that I was lucky enough to see the famed Angela Lansbury once again.
+But all in all, the show was good and I’m sure that Shane Collins who was with me enjoyed it.
+The great ‘piece de resistance’ was Angela Lansbury’s dance going into her trance which was worth the price of the ticket alone, and I am absolutely thrilled that I was lucky enough to see the famed Angela Lansbury once again.

 To be continued